aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/adjust-pdf-page-size/_index.md

 - **An HTML file** you want to convert (we’ll use `FirstFile.html` in the example).

 ## Import Packages
 First, import the classes we’ll need.
-The code block below is unchanged from the original tutorial.
+This import block is unchanged from the original tutorial.

 ```java
 import com.aspose.html.HTMLDocument;